 Eric J. Radcliffe, M.D.

-Dr. Eric Radcliffe received his medical degree from West Virginia University School of Medicine and completed residency training in Family Medicine at Wheeling Hospital.
+With more than 25 years Graduate Medical Education experience, Dr. Radcliffe has been a Program Director for 20 years.
+He received his medical degree from West Virginia University School of Medicine and completed residency training in Family Medicine at Wheeling Hospital.
 He is ABFM board certified.
-His experience includes private practice in Buckhannon WV and serving as an Assistant Professor of Family Medicine at West Virginia School of Medicine.
+Prior to UHC, his experience includes private practice in Buckhannon WV and serving as an Assistant Professor of Family Medicine at West Virginia School of Medicine.

 Osteopathic Program Director

-Research and scholarly activities are among Dr. Courtney’s focus areas within the residency training program.
-She also provides oversight and guidance to her panel of resident advisees, as well as all Osteopathic residents.
+As the Director of Osteopathic Education, Dr. Courtney participates in and oversees OPP/OMM training within the Osteopathic Track.
+She also works closely with Dr. Ashley Yelinek on the Sports Medicine Prep Track.
+Research, scholarly activity and faculty development are other areas of interest and responsibility within the residency program.
+She also enjoys providing oversight and guidance to her resident advisees and all Osteopathic residents.
+Dr. Courtney participates with Healthy Harrison in Healthy Lifestyle choices education to students in Harrison County.
 In addition to being the Chairman of the hospital Ethics Committee, Dr. Courtney’s professional interests include women’s health, preventive medicine, and the care of children.
 She enjoys playing the piano and traveling with her family.
 She, her husband, and their three children, reside in the Bridgeport area.

 Elizabeth H. Hess, M.D.